 ‘In future, filter out anything with a comment that just says ‘this’ with an exclamation mark.
 No, scratch that, I might miss something that’ll come back to bite me.’
 It felt satisfying for Harry to say it, even if it was only heard by his aug.

-There were a few videos of friends’ nights out, some scripted similarly to Karen’s post, others spontaneous examples of tomfoolery and banter, none of it worth much attention.
+There were a few videos of friends’ nights out, some scripted similarly to Hannah’s post, others spontaneous examples of tomfoolery and banter, none of it worth much attention.
 Still, Harry threw out likes and smiles and high fives where appropriate, reinforcing social bonds and handing out attention by the spoonful to those who needed it.

 One image in his field caught his attention, a cartoon image of a buff, bearded garden gnome, posted by his friend Adam.
 It had gotten a lot of positive attention despite there being no context provided with the post.